05 Nov The Candle

 It lumbered over to him, fury in its eyes.
 Stephen couldn’t move, let alone duck and dodge another blow.

 He jumped as a flaming candle rolled off the bed.
 The wax had mostly melted away and inside, a tiny creature was writhing in agony.
 It was blackening, but Stephen still recognized a kinship to the monstrous thing he saw in front of him now.

 Without thinking, Stephen picked up the flaming thing, adding more pain, and hurled it at its giant mother, who caught it gently-

 -in its talons.
 Stephen hoisted the can with great effort and sprayed into the creature, which burst into flames.
 It writhed but held onto its tiny child.
 Stephen almost felt pity for it at that moment.
 Then its eyes turned to him.
 And as the room, and eventually the house, burned down around them, it lunged itself at him, ready to exact its final revenge on him.

 They died together.

 Trish pulled up to her house as close as the fire trucks and police tape would allow.
 Her face showing the shock she felt at all the commotion around her home.

 She got out and flagged down one of the firemen.
-The house was a smouldering ruin, but there weren’t any flames, or smoke, so the fireman was free to come over.
+The house was a smoldering ruin, but there weren’t any flames or smoke, so the fireman was free to come over.

 “Can I help you, ma’am?”